 "Having Scott Pruitt in charge of the US Environmental Protection Agency is like putting an arsonist in charge of fighting fires," said Michael Brune, executive director of the Sierra Club.

 Stephen Bannon - Chief Strategist

-Though not a cabinet appointment, it is already clear Mr Bannon wields immense influence behind the scenes as one of Mr Trump's key advisers.
+Though not a cabinet appointment, it is clear Mr Bannon wields immense influence behind the scenes as one of Mr Trump's key advisers.

 However, within two weeks of his arrival in the White House, Mr Bannon was added to the National Security Council at the expense of the joint chiefs of staff - an unprecedented move.
 However, he was later removed.

 A number of critics have accused Mr Bannon, a former Goldman Sachs banker, of promoting extreme views.